Aperiodicity, rotational tiling spaces and topological space groups: Introduction

+A full description of the topological space group would seem infeasible in all but the simplest examples (such as those given by products of one-dimensional tilings).
+However, invariants of the topological space pro-group could be more accessible yet still contain rich information.
+For example, one may apply the functor $\hom(-,G)$ for a finite (and non-abelian) group $G$ and take the corresponding direct limit.
+Such invariants were considered by Sadun in \cite[Section 4]{Sad:PEC} and have been calculated by G\"{a}hler for some one- and two-dimensional substitution tilings in the translational setting.
+Even with relatively small groups $G$, these invariants are often capable of distinguishing examples with isomorphic cohomology.

-The \asg\ thus defined is a new topological invariant associated to tilings, in particular invariant under S-MLD equivalence.
+The \asg\ thus defined is a new invariant associated to tilings, which is invariant under S-MLD equivalence of tilings.
 Such invariance, together with results relating the shape homotopy groups of $\Om_t$, $\Om_r$, $\Om_G$, are presented in Section \ref{sec: homotopy}, where we also relate the \asg\ to the classical space groups of periodic tilings and quasicrystals.
 Section \ref{sec: homotopy} also contains computations and descriptions for several families of aperiodic examples.